vanhoangkha/Networking-fundamentals/Day52_Dynamic_Arp_Inspection.md

-# 51. DYNAMIC ARP INSPECTION
+# 51. DYNAMIC Kiểm tra ARP

-WHAT IS DYNAMIC ARP INSPECTION (DAI) ?
+là gì DYNAMIC Kiểm tra ARP (DAI) ?

 ARP REVIEW

-- ARP is used to learn the MAC ADDRESS of another DEVICE with a known IP ADDRESS
+- ARP is used to learn the Địa chỉ MAC of another DEVICE with a known Địa chỉ IP
-    - For example, a PC will use ARP to learn the MAC ADDRESS of its DEFAULT GATEWAY to communicate with external NETWORKS
+    - Ví dụ, a PC will use ARP to learn the Địa chỉ MAC of its Mặc định Gateway to communicate with external NETWORKS
 - Typically, it is a TWO MESSAGE EXCHANGE :  ARP REQUEST and ARP REPLY

 GRATUITOUS ARP

 - A GRATUITOUS ARP MESSAGE is an ARP REPLY that is sent without receiving an ARP REQUEST
-- It is SENT to the BROADCAST MAC ADDRESS
+- It is SENT to the Broadcast Địa chỉ MAC
-- It allows other DEVICES to learn the MAC ADDRESS of the sending DEVICE without having to send ARP REQUESTS.
+- It allows other DEVICES to learn the Địa chỉ MAC of the sending DEVICE without having to send ARP REQUESTS.
-- Some DEVICES automatically send GARP MESSAGES when an INTERFACE is enabled, IP ADDRESS is changed, MAC address is changed, etc.
+- Some DEVICES automatically send GARP MESSAGES when an Giao diện is enabled, Địa chỉ IP is changed, Địa chỉ MAC is changed, etc.

-DYNAMIC ARP INSPECTION
+DYNAMIC Kiểm tra ARP

-- DAI is a SECURITY FEATURE of SWITCHES that is used to filter ARP MESSAGES received on  *UNTRUSTED PORTS*
+- DAI is a Bảo mật FEATURE of SWITCHES that is used to filter ARP MESSAGES received on  *UNTRUSTED PORTS*
 - DAI only filters ARP MESSAGES.
 Non-ARP MESSAGES are NOT affected
-- All PORTS are *UNTRUSTED*, by DEFAULT
+- All PORTS are *UNTRUSTED*, by Mặc định
-    - Typically, all PORTS connected to other NETWORK DEVICES (SWITCHES, ROUTERS) should be configured as TRUSTED, while INTERFACES connected to END HOSTS should remain UNTRUSTED
+    - Typically, all PORTS connected to other Mạng DEVICES (SWITCHES, ROUTERS) should be configured as TRUSTED, while INTERFACES connected to END HOSTS should remain UNTRUSTED

 ![image](https://github.com/psaumur/CCNA/assets/106411237/02da32ef-654c-4755-abcd-ea8230df4029)